The official reference Q10 - 30 mg version

 Q10 occurs naturally in several types of food.
 Some of the best sources include:

 In addition, we humans are able to synthesize our own coenzyme Q10.
 The endogenous production takes place in the liver.
-With increasing age or as a result of disease, the ability to produce our own Q10 decline.
+With increasing age or as a result of disease, the ability to produce our own Q10 declines.
 Experts believe that the body’s Q10 content peaks when we are 20-25 years of age.
 From this point onward, the endogenous production begins on a downward slope.

 The illustration shows the average, natural drop in Q10 content of different organs from the age of 20 to 80 years